 The Anomalistic Psychology Research Unit (APRU) was set up by Professor Chris French in 2000 in the Department of Psychology at Goldsmiths (for full details, visit www.goldsmiths.ac.uk/apru).
 Anomalistic psychology may be defined as the study of extraordinary phenomena of behaviour and experience, including (but not restricted to) those that are often labeled “paranormal”.
 Over the last eight years, members of the APRU have investigated a wide range of weird and wonderful topics, including alien contact experiences, sleep paralysis, haunted houses, dowsing, and telepathy.
+Many paranormal claims have been scientifically tested under properly controlled conditions along the way.
 This overview will present the results of such investigations – and also reveal why Uri Geller cannot stand Richard Wiseman!

 Polls consistently indicate about 100 million Americans believe the entire universe is six thousand years old and that all species were created as described by Genesis.
 Even more amazingly, many of these people also believe that this theory is consistent with the scientific evidence.
 Indeed, there are multi-million dollar research centres in the U.S. run by PhD-qualified staff, that aim to defend young-Earth creationism.
 How have so many people become so deluded about what is, and isn’t, good science?
 What are the basic confusions?
 Stephen Law illustrates with his own pet theory – that dogs are spies from the planet Venus.